spUK2020/wdthecloudforge.github.io/index.md

 # Introduction to the Enterprise Scale Operating Model

-An initiative to define a Microsoft prescriptive operational model or blueprint for Azure.
+A proposal for a Microsoft prescriptive operational model for managing Azure environments.

 Used for: